mzwallace/derecho/README.md

 1. Ability to spin up chef server with one command.
 2. A subcommand dedicated to building out entire computer networks from a config file.

+### Todo

+1. Refactor CLI to move all Derecho functionality out of Derecho::CLI and into Derecho so it can be used programmatically.

 ## Help!

 Cause I'm going to need it ... believe it or not this is my first ruby application ever!
+Here's to hoping it doesn't become vaporware!

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)